 A left-center tee shot will provide the player with an easy lay-up or a good angle to attack the green in two.
 Water borders the right side of the hole.

 A well-played tee shot is a must into this narrow green.
-Any shot that misses the green will require a deft tough on the chip shot.
+Any shot that misses the green will require a deft touch on the chip shot.
 Beware of the back right pin.
 Bogies around!

 The home hole..
 This sharp doglet left allows the couragous an opportunity to bite off as much as they wish.
 A safer route will require a long second.
 The green is guarded by a bunker left.
 A great finish to a great course!